 In the current implementation, however, the chemical uniqueness proxy is determined a-priori and simultaneously using the full dataset; thus, the error contribution from the chemical uniqueness proxy is zero.
-This approach is reasonable for small- to medium-sized datasets (e.g. $<20\,000$), but can quickly become intractable for large datasets due to memory constraints.
-We plan to modify DiSCoVeR to be compatible with large datasets in near future work by utilizing the EIMD metric directly within DensMAP rather than computing a pairwise distance matrix in advance.
+This approach is reasonable for small- to medium-sized datasets (e.g. <20 000), but can quickly become intractable for large datasets due to memory constraints.
+We plan to modify DiSCoVeR to be compatible with large datasets in near future work by utilizing the EIMD metric dipairwise distance matrix in advance.

-Likewise, the score for each compound is a weighted sum of the scaled target and proxy properties (Eq.
+Likewise, the score for each compound is a weighted sum of the robust-scaled2 target and proxy properties (Eq.
 (7)):

-$$\frac{1}{w_E + w_p} \left(w_E E_i + w_p p_i \right) \tag{7}$$ where w_E , w_p , E_i , and p_i represent bulk modulus weight, proxy weight, predicted bulk modulus of the i-th validation point, and predicted uniqueness proxy of the i-th validation point, respectively.
-We use $w_E = 1$ and $w_p = 1$.
+$$\frac{1}{w_E + w_p} \left(w_E E_i + w_p p_i \right) \tag{7}$$ where w_E , w_p , E_i , and p_i represent bulk modulus weight, proxy weight, robust-scaled predicted bulk modulus of the i-th validation point, and robustscaled predicted uniqueness proxy of the i-th validation point, respectively.
+We use $w_E = 1$ and $w_p = 1.$ where avg_true and avg_pred represent the 1D rectly within DensMAP rather than computing a array of DFT-calculated average bulk moduli for each cluster and the 1D array of predicted average bulk moduli for each cluster, respectively, given by Eq.
+(5).
+The use of a cumulative sum causes the positions of high cluster bulk modulus averages to be further spaced apart and therefore is more costly to "move earth" between the two distributions.
+In other words, inaccuracies associated with high-performing clusters are weighted more heavily than inaccuracies for low-performing clusters.
+This weighted error is then scaled by dividing by a "dummy" error, where v_weights is replaced by the average bulk modulus of the training data for each of the training splits (as opposed to the predictions on the validation data) during computation of the Wasserstein distance.

-The other validation method is a LOCO-CV approach using cumulative density function (CDF) distance (i.e. Earth Mover's or Wasserstein distance) as a metric to determine the sorted similarity of a predicted cluster property vs. a true cluster property using scipy.stats.wasserstein_distance() [67] as follows2:
+The other validation method is a LOCO-CV approach using cumulative density function (CDF) distance (i.e. Earth Mover's or Wasserstein distance) as a metric to determine the sorted similarity of a predicted clusa true cluster property uster property vs. ing scipy.stats.wasserstein_distance() [67] as follows3:

 '''

 import numpy as np

 from scipy.stats import (

 wasserstein_distance,

-)

 positions of weights

 nclust = len(avg_true)

 u = np.cumsum(np.linspace(0, 1, nclust))

 u = np.flip(u)

 v = u.copy()

 sort by same indices

 sorter = np.flip(avg_true.argsort())

 u_weights = avg_true[sorter]

 v_weights = avg_pred[sorter]

 error = wasserstein_distance(

 u,

 v,

 u_weights=u_weights,

 v_weights=v_weights,

-)

 '''